andysegura89/omok_haskell/README.md

 # omok_haskell
 basic omok board game created in Haskell.
+This project was for my programming languages course in Fall of 2022.